ONLINE HELP

 The following example is used to find out the rotational direction of the mouse wheel:

-// -- Optional event: Mouse wheel
+// -- Optional Event: Mouse wheel

 Direction is int